Body worn video cameras

 Justice Minister Paul Maynard said “Whilst most bailiffs act above board, body-worn cameras will provide greater security for all involved - not least consumers who are often vulnerable.
 We are looking carefully at other measures to improve the system and will not hesitate to take action where necessary.”

-The mandatory use of body-worn cameras relates to High Court Enforcement Agents and certificated enforcement agents.
-It does not relate to County Court Bailiffs who are employees of Her Majesty’s Courts & Tribunals Service.
+The mandatory use of body-worn video cameras relates to High Court enforcement agents and certificated enforcement agents.
+It does not relate to County Court Bailiffs who are employees of HMCTS.

 The Justice Select Committee will publish their inquiry later this summer which will include whether the regulations need strengthening and could also put forward the case of independent regulation if it is deemed necessary.